Choosing the tree location

 Sidewalks - the roots of maples, willows and Sweetgum are more likely to damage sidewalks

-Underground utilities - Call Miss Utility but be aware that there may be other underground pipes that they don't mark.
+Underground utilities - Call Miss Utility but be aware that there may be other underground pipes that they don't mark, such as sewer and water lines.

 Never plant trees or shrubs within 5 feet of an underground power line.